 Brett says when fitting a shoe it’s key to check your child’s heel is secure.

 “This is the shoe that they will be wearing for most of the year so it’s important it’s secure on the heel and not sliding up and down,” he advises.

 “In store we always ask the child to go for a walk around the shop in the shoe as it’s a gives a visual opportunity to see if the foot is slipping at the back of the heel, whether it’s creasing in the right places and whether they tripping over the front of the shoe.”

-Some parents may wish to avoid heading into a physical store altogether, especially this year due to COIVD and social distancing measures, but there’s help at hand (well, at foot), to help measure you child’s feet.
+Some parents may wish to avoid heading into a physical store altogether, but there’s help at hand (well, at foot), to help measure you child’s feet.